raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 or responder (when sending a Session Signaling response message).

 Session Signaling operations are expressed using type-length-value (TLV) syntax.

 A "Session Signaling Operation TLV" specifies the operation to be performed.
-A Session Signaling message MUST contain at most one Operation TLV.
+A Session Signaling request message MUST contain exactly one Operation TLV.
+Depending on the operation, the corresponding Session Signaling response message MAY contain no Operation TLV, or it may contain a single corresponding response Operation TLV, with the same SSOP-TYPE as in the request message.

 A "Session Signaling Modifier TLV" specifies additional parameters relating to the operation.
-A Session Signaling message MAY contain zero or more Modifier TLVs.
+Immediately following the Operation TLV, if present, a Session Signaling message MAY contain one or more Modifier TLVs.

+The first TLV in a Session Signaling request message (and its counterpart in the corresponding Session Signaling response message, if present) is the Operation TLV.
+Any subsequent TLVs after this initial Operation TLV (if present) are Modifier TLVs.

+If a Session Signaling request is received containing an unrecognized Operation TLV then an error response with RCODE SSOPNOTIMP (tentatively 11) is returned.

+If a Session Signaling message (request or response) is received containing one or more unrecognized Modifier TLVs, the unrecognized Modifier TLVs are silently ignored.

 # Protocol Details